SidSachdev/FlaskSecurityDevice/README.md

   - With the auto scaling based on usability and the ability to set the priority of reads or writes, it was a great option
   - The "scan" on the db is set to the sensor_reading_time to provide maximum speed
   - insertData.py is provided for an easy json upload to the db
+- Important Note:
+  - gunicorn has been used as it's a wsgi application; the applciation is self-sufficient AS WELL.
+  - Flask parameters for "threaded" has been set to TRUE.
+With threaded=True requests are each handled in a new thread.
+  - How many threads the server can handle concurrently depends entirely on the OS and what limits are pre-set on the number of threads per process.

 ## Tests